Mathematics

 In Year 11, there are mock exams in November and January.
 At the end of the year, they take GCSE Mathematics through the EdExcel exam board.

 There are two GCSE tiers, Foundation and Higher.
+We do not finalise tiering until after the November mocks.

 The Foundation tier can lead to grades 1, 2, 3, 4 and 5.